AlexaDeWit/purescript-text-encoding/README.markdown

 The first release for this package is v0.0.7 and supports purescript 0.12

 For earlier purescript versions please see [the original upstream package](https://github.com/menelaos/purescript-encoding)

+## Version v1.0.0 Release

+Going forward the v1.0.0 package line here will be reorganized in terms of the module names, and be based on purescript 0.13

+Additionally, bower support is being dropped in the v1.0.0 branch, instead only supporting psc-package